 My mission is to build socially beneficial, interpretable and theoretically substantiated machine learning systems.

-Prior, I obtained an M.Sc. in both Mathematics and Physics from the University of Regensburg.
+My background is in Physics and Mathematics.
 During my studies I spent time at Harvard, where I worked with Paul Chesler and Wilke van der Schee on simulating holographic planar shock collisions, as well as at Stanford, where I worked with William East and Tom Abel on simulating gravitational wave formation during preheating.